nogre/around_the_agora/README.md

 ### Title / Inspiration

+Around the Agora

-Around the Agora (Around the Horn, ESPN tv show featuring sports writers arguing over the sports news of the day) ; Trolley Around the Agora (TAtA)
+    Around the Horn, ESPN tv show featuring sports writers arguing over the sports news of the day
+      - Trolley Around the Agora (TAtA)

-Whose Trolley is it Anyway? ; Whose Wisdom is it Anyway?
-(Whose line is it Anyway?, improv comedy show)
+Whose Trolley is it Anyway?

+    Whose line is it Anyway?, improv comedy show
+      - Whose Wisdom is it Anyway?

 #### Goals